top of page

 What about books?

-• Now sadly the unbelievers have sought to paint their images in the holy books before:
+• Sadly, people, desiring to cast down true religion, have sought to paint their images in the holy books before:

 1 Maccabees 3:48